allan-gadelha/ibm-python-project-data-engineering-practice/README.md

 - **database/**: Directory containing the created database
 - **scripts/**: Directory containing Python script for performing the Accessing Databases with Python process

+### Practice Project

+The `Practice Project` directory contains practice code for  the Practice Project.
+It includes the following components:

+- **database/**: Directory containing the SQLite database file 'World_Economies.db'.
+- **logs/** Directory containing the log from the project
+- **output/**: Directory containing the output JSON file 'Countries_by_GDP.json'.
+- **scripts/**: Directory containing the Python script(s) for the project.

 ## Requirements

 Make sure you have the following Python packages installed: